University District, Seattle: History

 In the early 1870s, coal was discovered east of Seattle in the Newcastle area near Bellevue.
 The coal was transported across Lake Washington to Union Bay, and initially was portaged across Montlake to eventually reach Elliott Bay.
 After around 1888, the Seattle Lake Shore and Eastern Railway was built and ran along tracks which now form the Burke–Gilman Trail, a major bike commuting and recreation path across North Seattle.

 Below, an 1894 report describes a train wreck just west of the current University District in the Latona neighborhood (now located west of I-5).

 August 20, 1894.
 Wreck on [the] Seattle, Lake Shore and Eastern just west of Latone [now Latona Avenue].
 Freight train from Gilman [now Snoqualmie] hit a cow.
 [Trainload was a] [m]ixer freight train, 10 co[a]l cars, logs and box cars.
 Train had slowed down at Brooklyn [Avenue] for cows.
 Engineer saw cows on a bank beyond Latona looking (?) one another[!].
 One cow was tossed over [the] bank and hit the track just as [the] engine came by.
 [The] [e]ngine was raised off the track[,] and when it came down [the] wheels went off the rails.
 Engineer reversed but [it] was too late.
 [The] [c]oal tender shot ahead[,] tearing part of [the engine] car [(cab)] off and decapitating [the] fireman and killing [the] brakeman.
 Engineer and coal passer [were] unhurt.
 Steam and dust enveloped the derailed cars.
 Engineer ran to Fremont to telegraph to stop [the] evening passenger train[;] also [illegible] Engineer claimed train going 20 miles per hr.

-The old neighborhood name "Brooklyn" began to fade around this time.
-Electric trolley tracks had been laid up Columbus Avenue (later known as 14th Avenue, and later still University Way) either in 1891 or 1892, and the neighborhood soon began to be called "University Station" after the heated waiting house at the corner of what is now NE 42nd Street.
-The street cars eventually came to be operated by the Seattle Municipal Street Railway, which ceased operations in 1941.

-The University of Washington relocated to the U District in 1895, leaving its previous location in the Metropolitan Tract in downtown Seattle.
-Much of the U District was still clear cut forest or stump farmland.
+Electric streetcar tracks had been laid up Columbus Avenue (later known as 14th Avenue, and later still University Way) either in 1891 or 1892, and the neighborhood soon began to be called "University Station" after the heated waiting house at the corner of what is now NE 42nd Street.
+The streetcars eventually came to be operated by the Seattle Municipal Street Railway, which ceased operations in 1941.
+The University of Washington relocated to the east side of 15th Avenue in 1895, leaving its previous location in the Metropolitan Tract in downtown Seattle.
+Much of the neighborhood was still clear cut forest or stump farmland at the time.

-As a result of a contest held by the University Commercial Club in 1919, 14th Avenue (by then already known as "The Avenue" or "The Ave") was renamed University Way, and the neighborhood was renamed the University District.
-An alternative proposal was to rename the area "UniverCity," in recognition of the urban feel of the district and the major commercial presence along its main streets.